-Before you start with your explanation, give the students a concrete question or focus point to concentrate on during the explanation.
+Before you start teaching, start with a short explanation of the way the group will work.
+The subject matter will be explained by you in blocks of 10-15 minutes and students are expected to listen attentively.
 Indicate whether students can make notes of the most important points they hear during the explanation, or whether they will be given the time afterwards for this.
+At the end of each block students get time to compare their notes with a fellow student.

-Give the explanation while the students are listening.
+Start the first block of your explanation while the students are listening.

-After 10 to 15 minutes, stop giving the explanation and give your students the time to make individual notes of the most important points given in the explanation.
+After 10 to 15 minutes, stop giving the explanation and give your students the time to make individual notes of the most important points.

 Have the students compare their notes in pairs.
 You can do this, for example, by asking students to take turns in mentioning an important point.
 Students should check each other’s notes and add corrections where necessary to their own notes.

-You can repeat these steps multiple times during a lesson.
+Repeat these steps for each block during a lesson.

 Please consider the tools and materials mentioned here as suggestions.
 In many cases it’s possible to use alternative tools.
 Please turn to the Learning & Innovation team of your faculty (EUR or EMC) first to see which online and offline tools are available and how to apply them.